Join us for a day of fun and education where you can meet the researchers and find out all about the work happening behind the scenes.

 Come and explore the exciting world of health, science and medical research!
 There will be lots of fun and engaging activities for kids and teenagers to do at the HMRI Open Day including:

-- Come along to the Science Fact Meets Science Fiction Zombie Talk (ages 5 and up recommended)
+- Come along to the Science Fact Meets Science Fiction talk - The Weird & Wonderful World of Wounds

 - Plus lots, lots, LOTS more.